Food for Hungry Christians

 There are many beliefs about baptism.
 Religions and Christian denominations have been formed because of different teachings about baptism.
 My aim, as always, is to look at what the Bible actually says.

 Underneath the English word "baptize" in the New Testament, are forms of the Greek word "baptizo", from the root word "bapto", meaning "to dip".
-The English word "baptism" is not a translation of the Greek word "baptizo", but is a "transliteration", or bringing the "spelling" of the Greek word "baptizo" into the English language with a comparable English spelling.
+The English word "baptism" is not a "translation" of the Greek word "baptizo", but is a "transliteration", or bringing the "spelling" of the Greek word "baptizo" into the English language with a comparable English spelling.
 This means that the English word "baptize" has no meaning of its own, but we must look at the uses of the Greek word "baptizo" in the Bible and in Greek literature to find it’s true meaning.
 What we want to know is, what did "baptizo" mean to the New Testament writers who used it in the Greek text.

 In my studies, I find that "baptizo" was used in two ways in the classical Greek literature:

 1. 1 Cor.10:2, the "Baptism of Moses": The word baptism in 1 Cor.10:2, refers specifically to the children of Israel as they were leaving Egypt.
 All the people who left Egypt with Moses and went with him through the Red Sea are said to have been baptized (identified) with Moses in the cloud (Christ was in the cloud), and in the sea.
 This "identified" them with Moses and the plan of God to free the children of Israel, and re-establish them in their homeland.
 Notice this is a baptism where no one got wet except the Egyptians!
-This was a unique, one-time "baptism".
+This was a unique, one-time "waterless baptism".

 3. Matt.
-3:11-12, Luke 3:16: The Baptism of Fire, which will occur at the end of the Seven Year Tribulation, is the removal of all unbelievers from the earth at the end of the Tribulation, to begin the 1000 year Millennial Reign of Christ on earth with believers only. ("Wheat" in this passage refers to the people of God who physically live through the Tribulation, and "chaff", in the scripture, always refers to unbelievers).
-In this "baptism", every human being that is left on the earth to live in the Millennium is "identified" with the Millennial reign of Christ, where the world is started over with believers only, just like the Great Flood of Noah’s time swept away all the unbelievers..
+3:11-12, Luke 3:16: The Baptism of Fire, which will occur at the end of the Seven Year Tribulation, is the removal of all unbelievers from the earth at the end of the Tribulation, to begin the 1000 year Millennial Reign of Christ on earth with believers only. ("Wheat" in this passage refers to the people of God who physically live through the Tribulation, and "chaff", in the Scripture, always refers to unbelievers).
+In this "baptism", every human being that is left on the earth to live into the Millennium is "identified" with the Millennial reign of Christ, where the world is started over with believers only, just like the Great Flood of Noah’s time swept away all the unbelievers..

-The three "ritual baptisms":
+The three "literal" "water baptisms":

 3. Acts 2:38, 8:36 & 38, and 16:33.
 Ritual water baptism for the Church Age believer.
 This is a beautiful picture of something that has already happened.
 When a person has become a child of God by being instantaneously "born again", 1 Pet 1:23, transferred from the kingdom of Satan into the Kingdom of God, Col. 1:13, and sealed into union with Christ, Eph.
 1:13&14, ritual water baptism pictures all of this as well as being "dead with Christ", and "raised in newness of life", Rom.
 6:3 & 4.